mapingshuo/mapingshuo.github.io/_posts/2018-05-20-quora-models.md

     --config=cdssm_base
 ```

-You are supposed to get log like sample_log.txt.
+You are supposed to get log like cdssm_base.log

 ## Results